annaaleonn0815/BART-ML-Summariser/README.md

 4. Select a paper and click "Open".
 5. Adjust the summary length as desired and click the "Generate Summary" button.
 6. Save the generated summary if needed.

+* Please note that there are a couple of files that were unable to upload to Github due to their size; for a the complete code please contact me at al22581@essex.ac.uk *